 Improving restorative practice for young people

 Restorative Justice changes lives.
 It can transform the recovery of people affected by crime, and divert people away from offending behaviour.
 This can be particularly important for young people, as early intervention can prevent them from getting locked into a spiral of crime from which they see no way out.
-Restorative Justice encourages empathy, communication and a genuine understanding of the harm caused.
-It also helps the person harmed understand why this happened to them, and to move forward.
+Restorative Justice encourages empathy, communication and a genuine understanding of the harm that has been caused.
+It also helps the person who was harmed understand why this happened to them and move forward.

 Building on the structure of our three year project on Restorative Justice and hate crime, this project enables us to learn about the barriers preventing the wider use of RJ for young people, and to help services address them.

 - Working with three YOTs across the country to improve the provision of Restorative Justice for children and young people in that area.
 Two of these partnerships will be in areas with a high BAME population.

 - Interviewing young people who have taken part in Restorative Justice about their experiences.

 - Writing and disseminating a best practice paper highlighting our findings.

 - Holding national and regional workshops to discuss our work, including one workshop specifically about access to Restorative Justice for BAME people.

 - Writing a paper about the applicability of our findings to young adults as well as under-18s.

 - Lobbying policy-makers to take on board our findings about why and how they should improve access to Restorative Justice for young people.